 A variety of processes can cause unavoidable beam losses during normal and abnormal operation.
 Because of the high stored energy of above 700 MJ, the beams are highly destructive.
 Even a local beam loss of a tiny fraction of the full beam in a superconducting magnet could cause a quench, and large beam losses could cause damage to accelerator components.
 Therefore, all beam losses must be tightly controlled.
 For this purpose, a multistage collimation system has been installed [1,3–8] to safely dispose of beam losses.
 Unlike other high-energy colliders, where the main purpose of collimation is to reduce experimental background, the LHC and HL-LHC require collimation during all stages of operation to protect its elements.

 The HL-LHC imposes increased challenges for the collimation system.
 For the same collimation cleaning and primary beam loss conditions as in the LHC, the factor ~2 increase in total stored beam energy foreseen by the HL-LHC parameters requires a corresponding improvement of cleaning performance to achieve the same losses in cold magnets.
 Total losses might also exceed the robustness limit of collimators.
 The LHC system was designed to withstand without damage lifetime drops down to 0.2 h during 10 s, corresponding to peak losses up to 500 kW.
 This loss levels scales with the total beam intensity so they will increase by about a factor 2 for the HL-LHC parameter set.
-It is clear that the lifetime control and optimization will be crucial for the LHC upgrade, see also last section in this chapter.
+The collimation system must be upgraded to cope with this higher loss levles.
+It is clear that the lifetime control and optimization of beam halo losses will be crucial for the LHC upgrade, see also last section in this chapter.

-The larger stored energy also imposes more severe challenges for the collimator robustness against loss scenarios. righter beams impose higher demands on the collimator material and design.
+The larger stored energy also imposes more severe challenges for the collimator robustness against design loss scenarios for cleaning.
+In case of single-turn beam failures, brighter beams impose higher demands on the collimator materials and designs.
 The higher peak luminosity challenges entail the definition of new concepts for physics debris cleaning and an overall redesign of the IR collimation layouts.
 For example, in the present LHC layout, the inner triplet represents the IR aperture bottleneck and is protected by two dedicated tertiary collimators per plane per beam.
 Future optics scenarios might add critical aperture restrictions at magnets further away from the IP, requiring additional cleaning and protection.

 To meet the new challenges, the HL-LHC collimation system therefore builds on the existing LHC collimation system, with the addition of several upgrades.